warp-app/Warp/README.md

 **Updating Dependencies**

 Run `npm run update` to update every dependency.
-Note: this my cause Warp to break.
+Note that this my cause Warp to break.

+**Revert Changes**

+Run `npm run revert` revert the project back to the last commit.

 ## Credits